MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-aldoc-generate-help.md

 In the previous steps, the reference files were generated.
 You'll now use DocFx v2 to build and host a website.

-1. In the command line, enter the following:
+1. In the command line, enter a command equivalent to the following:
     ```bash
     docfx build ./{path-to-generated-content}/docfx.json -s
     ```